 The university is accessible by car, Amtrak, or transcontinental bus.
 Capitol City Airport is about 8 miles west of the campus.
 Flight time from New York is about 3 hours.
 Daily flights by such carriers as Delta, Southwest, and United Airlines to and from Atlanta, Pittsburgh, Detroit, Newark and Chicago connect the airport to every major metropolitan area.

-March 1 – Students should have all of their application materials (including need-based financial aid forms) received by this date.
+March 1 – All of application materials (including letters of recommendation from 2 teachers and need-based financial aid forms) must be received by this date.